NattapongTH/EP_12_Descriptive_Analytics/README.md

 *Special Note: Powerful Python Libraries For EDA*

 **1. .describe()**
-These measures help us understand the symmetry and structure of our data distribution.
+This function gives us a summary of the statistical measures of our data distribution.

 ```python
 code